Francesco Bonifacio: Priesthood

 He quickly organized the Azione Cattolica movement and a choir in the parish.
 He taught religion at the local school and began a small library.
 Don Francesco shared what little food he had with the poorest of his parishioners.
 Not of robust health, he suffered from asthma, a persistent cough and chronic bronchial and lung problems.
 Nonetheless, his afternoons were devoted to parish visits.
-In all types of weather, he traveled the length and breadth of the valley, on foot or by bicycle, dispensing comfort and encouragement.
+In all types of weather, he travelled the length and breadth of the valley, on foot or by bicycle, dispensing comfort and encouragement.
 Don Francesco was well-liked by the people.

 World War II

-War broke out in June 1940, but had very little effect in Istria until the Italian debacle of September 8, 1943.
+War broke out in June 1940, but had very little effect in Istria until the Italian debacle of 8 September 1943.
 Components of the Italian and Yugoslav Communist Parties organized to seize control.
 The Villa Gardossi area with its forests and isolated houses, was an ideal location for the Partisan guerrillas.
 German troops arrived around mid-September occupying the key positions of Istria.
 Don Francesco continued his routine of service to his community, but faced this new situation with great energy and extreme courage.
 During a German Army cordon and Army search operation, he risked his life to recover and bury the bodies of fallen partisans.
-He prevented the Germans for setting a house on fire, because they believed it to be used to shelter partisans.
+He prevented the Germans from setting a house on fire because they believed it to be used to shelter partisans.
 He prevented a protest at the Fascist Headquarters in Buie after the murder of a peasant, and saved from a Partisan firing squad a man they believed to be a German informer.
 Youths who didn't want to be drafted into the new Italian Fascist Army or forced to join the Partisan forces found refuge at the rectory.